 Failure to diagnose cancer is a common medical error for which delay can be fatal

 Mistakes during pregnancy and childbirth

-Common birth injuries include cerebral palsy, brachial palsy injuries including erb’s palsy, brain injuries, a fractured clavicle, and other disorders.
-Birth injuries can change the child’s life forever.
+Common birth injuries include cerebral palsy, brachial palsy injuries including Erb's palsy, brain injuries, a fractured clavicle, and other disorders.
+Birth injuries can change a child’s life forever.
 Some children may never lead normal lives.
 Many children with birth injuries require long-term medical care.

 Gynecologists, obstetricians, general physicians, and other health professionals may be liable for medical malpractice if they: